apacheignite/documentation/deployment/docker-deployment.md

   ]
 }
 [/block]
-The configuration parameters are passed through the environment variables in docker container.
-The following configuration parameters are available:
+The following configuration parameters can be passed as environment variables in the docker container:
 [block:parameters]
 {
   "data": {